plausible/website/_posts/2020-09-29-how-to-use-utm-parameters-to-track-your-campaigns-and-understand-where-the-dark-traffic-is-coming-from.md

 ---
 layout: post
-title: How to use UTM parameters to track your campaigns and understand the dark traffic
+title: How to use UTM parameters to track your marketing campaigns and understand the dark traffic
-description: Plausible Analytics has full UTM tags support out-of-the-box to help you track your marketing campaigns with a fast and easy to understand dashboard.
+description: Plausible Analytics has full UTM tags support out-of-the-box to help you track your paid marketing campaigns with a fast and easy to understand dashboard.
 slug: utm-tracking-tags
 date: 2020-09-29T15:06:06.455Z
 author: marko-saric
 image: /uploads/utm-campaign-tracking.png
 image-alt: UTM campaign tracking with Plausible Analytics
 ---
 UTM parameters are a useful tool for business owners.
-They can help you get more insights into the dark traffic and identify specific campaigns or pieces of content that deliver the best conversions.
-[Plausible Analytics](https://plausible.io/) has full UTM tag support out-of-the-box to help you in this process.
+They can help you get more insights into the dark traffic, track paid marketing campaigns, newsletters and identify specific pieces of social media content that deliver the best conversions.

+[Plausible Analytics](https://plausible.io/) has full UTM tag support out-of-the-box to help you track your marketing campaigns from click to conversion.
 Let's take a closer look.

 1. Ordered list
 {:toc}